KirmTwinty/kirmtwinty.github.io/_posts/2017-06-14-create-full-applications-in-matlab-with-emacs.md

 You can do it if you have some issues for starting matlab with your graphic card.

-Finally, you can also add the

-<kbd>matlab-indent-function</kbd> and <kbd>matlab-change-current-directory</kbd> to <kbd>t</kbd>

-" so that when you run a script the current MATLAB directory is automatically changed and the indentation is enabled.
+Finally, you can also add the so that when you run a script the current MATLAB directory is automatically changed and the indentation is enabled.

-{% highlight lisp %} ;; This is for the manual installation (add-to-list 'load-path "\~/.emacs.d/include/matlab") (load-library "matlab-load") ;;
-Some customization for MATLAB installation (setq matlab-shell-command "/usr/local/MATLAB/R2016b/bin/matlab") (setq matlab-shell-command-switches (list "-softwareopengl -nodesktop -nosplash")) (setq matlab-indent-function t) (setq
+;; This is for the manual installation (add-to-list 'load-path "\~/.emacs.d/include/matlab") (load-library "matlab-load") ;; Some customization for MATLAB installation (setq matlab-shell-command "/usr/local/MATLAB/R2016b/bin/matlab") (setq matlab-shell-command-switches (list "-softwareopengl -nodesktop -nosplash")) (setq matlab-indent-function t) (setq